HEAT PUMPS FOR INDUSTRIAL AND COMMERCIAL APPLICATIONS

 Renewable Energy for Process Heat Opportunity Study

-In early 2019 with funding from the Australian Renewable Energy Agency (ARENA), we initiated a project to determine the technical and commercial feasibility of replacing fossil-fuelled process heating technologies in manufacturing settings with renewables-powered alternatives, and to detail pathways to implementation including technical specification and a business case for investment.
+In early 2019 with funding from the Australian Renewable Energy Agency (ARENA), A2EP initiated a project to determine the technical and commercial feasibility of replacing fossil-fuelled process heating technologies in manufacturing settings with renewables-powered alternatives, and to detail pathways to implementation including technical specification and a business case for investment.

 Futureheat.info web resource

-As part of the Renewable Energy for Process Heat Opportunity Study project, A2EP developed the FutureHeat website to help build awareness of the benefits of industrial heat pumps and thermal batteries to deliver renewable process heat and to build industry capacity for implementing these solutions across the country.
-The website includes technical information, case studies, tools (including a heat pump selection tool) and industry reports.
+As part of the Renewable Energy for Process Heat Opportunity Study project, A2EP developed the FutureHeat.info website to help build awareness of the benefits of industrial heat pumps, thermal batteries and other technologies to deliver renewable process heat and to build industry capacity for implementing these solutions across the country.
+The website includes technical information, case studies, tools and industry reports.
+Visit the FutureHeat website.

 Technical guidelines for air source heat pump water heaters

-A2EP was engaged in 2022 by the Victorian Department of Environment, Land, Water and Planning (DELWP) to develop technical guidelines for commercial and industrial air source heat pump water heaters.
+In 2022 A2EP was engaged by the Victorian Department of Environment, Land, Water and Planning (DELWP) to develop technical guidelines for commercial and industrial air source heat pump water heaters.
 The guidelines feature sector-specific advice and case studies for heat pumps in agriculture (dairy farms), aquatic centres and multi-unit commercial buildings.
 Along with the guidelines, A2EP delivered two webinars in support of heat pump activity under the Victorian Energy Upgrades.

 Download the Technical Guidelines (PDF).